sigitfrank/ju-commerce/README.md

 Another to configure is config.json.
 There is a config/config.json file to be used for migration.
 But, it's not needed to change if your config.json setting is same with mine.

 ### `Run Migration For Database`
-Before running the applocation, you have to run command 'npm run db' to automatically create database in your machine.
+Before running the application, you have to run command 'npm run db' to automatically create database in your machine.
 It will create database based on your config/config.json configuration.

 ### `Run Migration For Tables`
 After running migration for database, you have to run command 'npm run migarate' to automatically create tables in your database.
 It will create tables based on your config/config.json configuration.